JustinLove/jsharmony-cms-sample-rails/README.md

 You can also manage arbitrary redirects under the `Pages`, `Redirects` menu.
 (Every change needs a publish to be visible on the rails site)

+#### Adding Media

+Select `Media` from the top menu.
+Choose `+ Add` and upload an image.

+Now Select `Pages` and edit your about page.
+Click into the body text area.
+Now you can select the image icon or the Insert->Image menu.
+Click the "window with up-arrow" icon to open the media browser and pick your image.

+Save the page and publish the site again to view the updated page from the application.

+#### Adding Components

+Go back to top level `Sites` tab, and edit your site.

+Select the `Components` tab.

+`+ Add` a new REMOTE template.
+Call it something like `googlemap`.
+For URL, enter `%%%editor_base_url%%%/cms_components/googlemap.html` and `Save`

+Now if you edit a page and click into the editor, the `Component` menu will have Google Map as an option.
+If you add the component, you will need to save, then select the placeholder in the editor and `Configure` the component.
+One quirk of this component is that map preview will appear in a new tab, but once published it will appear inline.

 ## Outline of How This Was Made

 (install rails and prereqs as needed)